1969 Land Rover Series IIA / LR4

 An ABR front bumper was mounted with a S/B 9500 winch with synthetic winch rope.
 The rear bumper came from Rovers North providing a clean classic look.
 We finished off the exterior with a full length roof rack make by Voyager Off Road.
 Although we kept a stock looking spare tire and wheel mounted to the hood, we also mounted a spare wheel and tire on the roof rack that match the ones on the Series IIA/LR4.

+Once completely dry fit it was time to disassemble and send out for paint and interior.
 We tried to keep the Series II look and feel as close to stock as possible.
 We would normally install power windows and door locks on our TWC conversions, but with the sliding door glass we left the stock configuration.

 We feel that this new Series IIA/LR4 should be as comfortable on the inside as possible.
 That’s why we used much of the LR4 interior.
 We reused the dash and all components except for the Audio system.
 (With the reduced depth of the original LR4 dash the head unit would know longer fit) We completed the fit and finish with custom panels and seamless integration between the two donors.